 - Community health worker pilot project to combine asthma home visits with referrals to housing remediation resources

-The Springfield Healthy Homes Collaborative meets on the 3rd Tuesday of every month from 1:00-2:00 p.m. at Partners for a Healthier Community (127 State Street, 4th Floor).
+The Springfield Healthy Homes Collaborative meets on the 3rd Tuesday of every month from 1:00-2:00 p.m. at the City of Springfield’s Office of Housing (1600 East Columbus).
 The time and location are subject to change, so please visit our events page for the most up to date information.
 Click here to view our meeting minutes.

 If your agency is interested in joining this effort, complete the membership form.